maglangitnino/maglangitnino/README.md

 - 👋 Hi, I’m @maglangitnino
 - 👀 I’m interested in web designing
 - 🌱 I’m currently studying in UC-MAIN
-- 💞️ I’m looking to collaborate on my teachers to have a good grade
+- 💞️ I’m a game tester
 - 📫 You can reach me at @cokaliongpirate03@gmail.com

 <!---